 If all this stimulates you, you are passionate about it, if you want to learn from scratch, or improve your knowledge in this field, this is the perfect course for you.
 An intense journey made of techniques, art and emotions, to give you the opportunity to establish yourself as lighting TD, lookdev artist, Environment TD or add a very powerful tool to your arsenal in case you are a Matte painter or a Generalist artist.

-Mode: pre-recorded lessons delivered 3 times a week, recorded and live Q&A sessions on the Slack platform
+Mode : pre-recorded lessons, recorded and live Q&A sessions on the Slack platform, final project

-Support : live support on Slack, e-mail support, exercises
+Support : live support on Slack, e-mail support, assignments

 With this course our study path will be divided between the understanding of lighting techniques and rendering of environments and materials, the study of colors, elements of photography, compositing, color grading, tricks and functionalities useful for photorealistic and non-photorealistic rendering, optimization of delivery times and quality, with deep attention to how we work in real productions.